 - how quickly you are diagnosed and treated

 - if you have other conditions or diseases

 The most common symptoms of bacterial pneumonia are:

-- cough with yellow, green, or blood-tinged mucus
+- a cough with thick yellow, green, or blood-tinged mucus

-- chest pain that worsens when coughing or breathing
+- stabbing chest pain that worsens when coughing or breathing

 - muscle pain